thisisjanelles/Discord-Message-Bot/README.md

 # Discord Message Bot
-Random little project to send a message at regular intervals using Discord webhooks
+Random project to send a message at regular intervals using Discord webhooks